Zaid-Ajaj/Feliz/public/Feliz/Syntax.md

 Elements can take simple values as their only input such a string, a number, a single child element or a list of child elements.

+Learn how the standard HTML can be written in Feliz syntax using [Html2Feliz](https://thisfunctionaltom.github.io/Html2Feliz/)

 ```fs
 Html.h1 42